PressClub Portugal · Article.

-The vehicle will be auctioned in a silent sale starting September 5th, where bidders can submit their bids online at https://www.bmw.co.uk/7seriesauction.
-Fair goers will also be able to register their bid at the BMW 7 Series Lounge once the car has been unveiled.
-After the fair has ended the highest bidder will become the owner of this completely unique vehicle, facilitated through BMW’s online retail website.
-Proceeds will go to the charitable art project, “The Art Room”, a cause jointly chosen by Frieze and BMW.
+The vehicle will be auctioned in a silent sale starting September 5th where bidders can submit their bids online at https://www.bmw.co.uk/7seriesauction or register their bid during the fair at the BMW 7 Series Lounge after having experienced the unveiling of the car.
+After the fair has ended, the person with the highest bid will become the vehicle owner, facilitated through BMW Retail Online.
+Proceeds will go to the charitable art project “The Art Room”, a project jointly chosen by Frieze and BMW.
 Using art as a medium, “The Art Room” supports five to sixteen year old children and youths in their development.
-At an Art Talk event being held during Frieze week in London, Esther Mahlangu will speak on the topic of South African art together with Christopher Spring, curator of contemporary, Eastern and Southern Africa at the British Museum, and provide further insight into her creative work.
+At an Art Talk event being held during Frieze week in London, Esther Mahlangu will also speak on the topic of South African art together with Christopher Spring, curator of contemporary, Eastern and Southern Africa at the British Museum, and provide further insight into her creative work.

-Experience personal style with BMW Individual: Products from the BMW Individual Collection offer the customer the opportunity to select completely unique features.
-A selection of features that are perfectly aligned to each BMW model, including exclusive paint finishes (such as silky matt BMW Individual Frozen paint finishes), high quality leather, special interior trims and other equipment options, are available.
+Experience personal style with BMW Individual.
+Products from the BMW Individual Collection offer the customer unique equipment options.
+They comprise equipment features that are perfectly aligned to each BMW model, including exclusive paint finishes (such as silky matt BMW Individual Frozen paint finishes), high quality leather, special interior trims and other equipment options.
 If a customer should desire even greater individuality, the BMW Individual Manufaktur will find a solution and implement it with meticulousness, precision and masterful craftsmanship.
-The result is a one-of-a-kind vehicle, which uniquely reflects the owner’s unmistakable character.
+The results are personalized one-of-a-kind vehicles that uniquely reflect the owner’s unmistakable character.
 In order to achieve this, the BMW Individual Manufaktur offers a virtually inexhaustible spectrum of possibilities.
-These include more than 100 special paint finishes, including uni and metallic paint.
+These include more than 100 special paint finishes, including uni and metallic paint, finishes or a choachline.

-BMW Individual Manufaktur also enables customers to add a touch of personal flair to the interior of a car.
+BMW Individual Manufaktur offers countless possibilities to design the interior according to personal preference.
 Initials or logos on the interior trim, door sill finishers, headrests or sun protection blinds are just a few ways of personalising a vehicle.
 The BMW Individual Manufaktur is even able to incorporate a customer’s own materials into the design of the vehicle.
 Experts at the BMW Individual Manufaktur have both the experience and the know-how to implement virtually any desired equipment option.
 The vehicles created in this way are not simply unique, but also impressively demonstrate the outstanding craftsmanship and the nature of the BMW Individual Manufaktur – customer orientation of the highest degree.

 The BMW Group